-5.2.2 The recently published Eastern Newfoundland SEA (August 2014) provides information on the eastern Newfoundland offshore biological environment.
-This SEA, as well as recent EAs in the area, provides descriptions of: marine birds; fish and fish habitat; marine mammals and sea turtles; species at risk; sensitive areas; and human activities, including marine fisheries.
+5.2.2 The Eastern Newfoundland SEA (August 2014) and the Southern Newfoundland Strategic Environmental Assessment (February 2010) provides information on the eastern Newfoundland and southern offshore biological environment.
+The SEAs, as well as recent EAs in the area, provides descriptions of: marine birds; fish and fish habitat; marine mammals and sea turtles; species at risk; sensitive areas; and human activities, including marine fisheries.
 Only relevant new information for the Study Area that has become available since the publication of the above noted documents should be provided in the EA, in particular species at risk, sensitive areas, and marine fisheries.